razorpay/blade/packages/blade/src/components/Alert/_decisions/decisions.md

 Web:

-- `notice` and `negative` variants will have an [`alert` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/alert_role), this is to communicate important and time sensitive message.
-Additionally for `notice` variant we'll set [`aria-live="polite"`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) to not interrupt the user
+- `notice` and `negative` intents will have an [`alert` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/alert_role), this is to communicate important and time sensitive message.
+Additionally for `notice` intent we'll set [`aria-live="polite"`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) to not interrupt the user
-- Other variants will have a [`status` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/status_role) which is for non critical changes
+- Other intents will have a [`status` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/status_role) which is for non critical changes
 - The dismiss button will have [`aria-label`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) as "Dismiss alert"

 Native: